sidbala4023/Trigger/README.md

 12.Write a trigger to Update Number of contacts filed in Account when Contact is Updated or Deleted or Undeleted.

 13.Write a trigger when an opportunity is “Closed Won”, Create a task for opportunity owner to split the revenue among the team with high priority.

+14.Write a trigger when a lead is created create a task to the lead owner to “Follow Up the Lead”.